Contributor: Daniela Isakov, MD

 Watch for the warning signs: a child who is suddenly withdrawn, doesn’t want to go to school, seems to have low self-esteem or is scared or anxious without a known reason.

 Sometimes, responding to cyberbullying isn’t the right approach.
 If it’s just a single comment, ignoring it can make it stop.
 When it fails to get a response, this can take the air out of the bully’s sails.

-However, when it becomes a repeated pattern and is something violent, threatening or particularly cruel or personal that makes the victim too scared or embarrassed to go to school or hang out with friends, then it needs to be reported, including if it involves compromising pictures of a child that have been circulated.
+However, when it becomes a repeated pattern and is something violent, threatening or particularly cruel or personal that makes the victim too scared or embarrassed to go to school or hang out with friends, then it needs to be reported.

 The great life lesson, think before you act, applies especially to the instant communication of cyberspace.

 Here are some suggested talking points to guide your kids:

 Often, kids don’t tell their parents about cyberbullying because they are afraid they will be punished.

 Keep lines of communication open so that kids feel comfortable telling you they have been cyberbullied or that they have sent a picture or a message that has hurt someone or that they regret sending.

 Regular family dinners are the perfect way to stay in touch and keep your children happier and healthier.